Borough leaf collection is in its final week. Collection will end Friday January 23rd 2015.

 Beginning Monday, November 17th, 2014 Asphalt Paving Systems will begin road improvements along Turnersville Road, between North Drive and Bittle Avenue.
 The improvements will include mill and overlay, handicap ramp improvements, storm sewer improvements, replacement of selective curb, driveway aprons, sidewalks, and traffic striping.
 On Monday, November 17th and Tuesday, November 18th, improvements will be made between 9:00am and 5:00pm.

-The Borough will begin leaf pickup the week of April 14.
-The entire schedule is attached below, and the Public Works team will adhere to that schedule as closely as possible.
+The Borough will begin leaf pickup the week of October 27, 2014.
+The entire schedule is attached below and the Public Works team will adhere to that schedule as closely as possible.